SimonLeclere/SimonLeclere/readme.template.md

 <br>

-This readme is also a real-time multiplayer trivia game!
+🎲 This readme is also a real-time multiplayer trivia game!
 Try to answer the following question by clicking on the answer you think is correct!
 <details>
-  <summary>How does it work?</summary>
+  <summary>🛠️ How does it work?</summary>
   Each answer is a link to a pre-filled issue.
-When you press "Submit new issue", it triggers a Github action workflow that compares your answer with the correct answer, finds a new question and updates the readme.md file.Not bad huh?!
+When you press "Submit new issue", it triggers a Github action workflow that compares your answer with the correct answer, finds a new question and updates the readme.md file.
+Not bad huh?!
+This whole process only takes about 20 seconds!
 </details>

 ## ${question}